Macular degeneration is the leading cause of blindness in older adults in the United States. Approximately 20 million adults in […]

 Blepharitis is a condition which is characterized by inflammation of the eyelid.

-Symptoms of Sjorgen’s syndrome include dry eyes, a stinging or burning sensation in the eyes, light sensitivity, blurry vision, discomfort while wearing contact lenses, and blepharitis.
+Symptoms of Sjogren’s syndrome include dry eyes, a stinging or burning sensation in the eyes, light sensitivity, blurry vision, discomfort while wearing contact lenses, and blepharitis.

 A stye is a small red bump which develops at the base of an eyelash or underneath the eyelid.
 Styes are typically caused by bacterial infections, and they can lead to the following symptoms: